alysiawon/Kickstarter-Analysis/README.md

 - What can you conclude about the Outcomes based on Goals?
 	1. The goals that less that $15,000 are most likely to be successful.
 After the $15,000 mark, the likelihood of failed kickstarters for plays increased.
-	2. There are no cancelled kickstarters for plays.

 - What are some limitations of this dataset?